-An investigation that involves carrying out a practical activity fair test field study or field work force
+An investigation that involves carrying out a practical activity.

+fair test

 An investigation where one variable, the independent variable, is changed and all other conditions, controlled variables, are kept the same; what is measured or observed is referred to as the dependent variable.